sulewicz/springlayout/README.md

 ```

-#### Springs
+#### Width and height weights (aka Springs)

+SpringLayout introduces two new attributes **layout_widthWeight** and **layout_heightWeight**.
+Using them will introduce internal chain (horizontal or vertical) of views.
+The weight attribute tells SpringLayout how much of the empty space in the views chain the view should occupy.
+Weight attribute works only when corresponding layout size is WRAP_CONTENT.
+Apart from convenient way of specyfing view size, you can use the new attributes with empty views to organize other views in the layout.
+Such empty views will be called Springs from now on.

 Springs introduced in SpringLayout slightly resemble Springs from GroupLayout that is available in Swing UI.
 They allow you to organize views on the screen in more advanced fashion without the need to nest layouts.

 Let's say you want to center two Views horizontally on the screen.
-With RelatveLayout you would do something like this:
+With RelativeLayout you would do something like this:

 ```
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"